Soil-based carbon sequestration opportunities in Latin America and the Caribbean

 Executive Summary

 There are several international efforts to seek solutions to global problems such as climate change, food security and environmental pollution.
 One of them is the Paris agreement signed in 2015, in which 196 countries join efforts to limit global warming.
 Different scenarios have been created and the most ambitious is to limit the temperature increase to less than 2 degrees.
 One objective proposed in this agreement is to limit greenhouse gas emissions.
 To this end, each country that is part of the agreement must periodically quantify and present national inventories, with mitigation strategies according to its emissions.
+The project is funded by the New Zealand Government as part of its contribution to the Global Research Alliance on Agricultural Greenhouse Gases (GRA).

 A possible solution to these problems is found in soil organic carbon (SOC).
 The importance of focusing on this issue lies in the fact that SOC is an indicator of soil productivity, as well as favoring the sequestration of greenhouse gases (GHG).